About Us

 Rambhoru was initiated in 1974 in Cologne, Germany, by His Divine Grace A. C. Bhaktivedanta Swami Prabhupada.
 She spent the next twenty-six years assisting her husband, Prithu Dasa, to establish and manage ISKCON temples in Germany, Switzerland, Ireland, and India.
 During that time she and her husband had two sons, Madan Mohan (Madi) Dasa and Nila Madhava (now Sri Madhava Mahotsava) Dasa.
 In 1999, Rambhoru returned to Guilford College to complete her BA in Religious Studies, and spent the next ten years studying interfaith dialogue, practical theology, pastoral care, and religious education.
 She also earned a Master of Divinity degree from Claremont School of Theology, completed four units of Clinical Pastoral Education at Yuma Regional Medical Center in Arizona, and earned a masters degree in Patient Counseling at Virginia Commonwealth University, where she worked as an adjunct faculty member at the Allied School of Health.
 In 2007, Rambhoru began training to be an ACPE Certified Educator (www.acpe.edu) at Virginia Commonwealth University, and served as resident senior chaplain there.

 In 2008, Rambhoru became a Board Certified Chaplain with the Association of Professional Chaplains (www.professionalchaplains.org), a fourth-level Healing Touch Practitioner, and a therapeutic harpist while ministering bedside to suffering persons at the Virginia Commonwealth University Hospital.
 In 2010, Rambhoru became the Director of the St. Camillus Center for Spiritual Care: Urban Interfaith Chaplaincy program in downtown East Los Angeles, which serves patients at the Los Angeles County Hospital and University of Southern California Medical Center, Eastlake Juvenile Prison, Homeboy Industries, and other inner-city hospitals, hospices, and projects.
 Rambhoru became certified as an ACPE Educator (doctorate equivalent) in Clinical Pastoral Education in 2015.
-Rambhoru has been a member of the ISKCON Prison Ministry since 2015, and has corresponded with and provided Srila Prabhupada’s books to prison inmates since that time.
+Rambhoru was a member of the ISKCON Prison Ministry [2015-2022] corresponding with and providing prison inmates with books on topics such as Vaishnavism, Bhakti Yoga, and spiritual growth.

-For a long time, Rambhoru wrestled with how she might use her many years of study and practice to serve her spiritual master, His Divine Grace A. C. Bhaktivedanta Swami Prabhupada, founding spiritual master of and visionary for the International Society for Krishna Consciousness (ISKCON).
-In 2017, after taking a leave of absence from her directorship at St. Camillus Center, Rambhoru strategized how she might use her education as an offering to Srila Prabhupada.
-Through an ongoing process of prayer, consultation with ISKCON leadership, and experimentation with distance-learning programs, Karuna Care Education gradually evolved.
+For a long time, Rambhoru wrestled with how she might use her many years of study and practice to serve her spiritual teacher, His Divine Grace A. C. Bhaktivedanta Swami Prabhupada, founding spiritual master of and visionary for the International Society for Krishna Consciousness (ISKCON).
+In 2017, Rambhoru strategized how she might use her education as an offering to Srila Prabhupada.
+Through an ongoing process of prayer, consultation with ISKCON leadership, and experimentation with distance-learning programs, Karuna Care Association gradually evolved.

 Vrajalila Dasi

 Vrajalila discovered Krishna Consciousness in 1979 and has been studying and practicing ever since.
-Vrajalila is a certified Karuna Care Chaplain.
+Vrajalila is a certified Karuna Care Pastoral Care Provider.
 Her other certifications include Conflict Resolution/Mediation, Non-Violent Communication (NVC), Brain spotting BIPOC (phase 1), and Emotionally Focused Couple Therapy (EFT).
 She is also a member of the Grhastha Vision Team (GVT).

 Vrajalila supports individuals and groups in Cultivating Emotional Health Awareness in order to joyfully enhance everyday Krishna Conscious practices.
 Vrajalila loves reading and writing workshops to facilitate group learning.